rackerlabs/support-how-to/content/dedicated-hosting/add-new-vpn-user-myrackspace-portal.md

 product_url: dedicated-hosting
 ---

 Adding new client VPN users is now an automated task within the MyRackspace portal.
-This article describes how to add a new VPN user by creating a ticket.
+This article describes how to add a new VPN using a ticket template.

 ### Create a ticket in the MyRackspace portal